 SPORT, THE ARTS, PLACES

 Although semi-retired, for PR man and copywriter Alan Page work is a major stimulant, and he has broad personal interests …

 Alan Page was a co-founder of Canny Willy Racing: a conduit for friends to enjoy horse racing, including the buying of shares in thoroughbreds.
 Above is part-ownership example Aegean Destiny, thundering first past the post at Newcastle (share no longer held).
 Involvement with horse racing stretches back to Alan's days of freelance journalism, writing regularly about its state and status.

 Other sports have figured prominently.
 Alan is a life-long Sheffield United football supporter and a follower of FC Barcelona.
 He was a director of a professional basketball club.
 As a participant, Alan played regional cricket and local football, as well as driving high-performance rally cars.
-Coming up-to-date, Alan is media relations manager for Buxton FC of the Northern Premier League.
+Coming up-to-date, Alan is media relations manager for Buxton FC of the National League North.